pmem/ndctl/ndctl-zero-labels.md

 # DESCRIPTION

 The namespace label area is a small persistent partition of capacity available on some NVDIMM devices.
-The label area is used to resolve aliasing between *pmem* and *blk* capacity by delineating namespace boundaries.
+The label area is used to provision one, or more, namespaces from regions.
 This command resets the device to its default state by deleting all labels.

 # OPTIONS